Each page builds on the previous. Start with geometry and work your way to the human body — or jump to wherever you need.

 Generative Geometry was developed by Raimo van der Klein over twenty-five years of observing change in teams, organisations, and systems.
 The pattern was discovered empirically, formalised structurally, and tested quantitatively across seven scientific domains.

 Van der Klein is COO of Pacmed (AI-powered hospital capacity management) and co-founder of Layar (world's first mobile AR browser, 40M+ users).
-The book Riding Change: How Change Moves, and How to Move With It presents the framework for a general audience.
+The book Riding Change presents the framework for a general audience.

 This is an independent research programme.
 It is not affiliated with any university or institution.
 The work is published open-access and the tools are freely available.
 The geometry belongs to everyone who studies it.